 - The document also shows that a feudal state was only just beginning to form.
 Trpimir disposes with the state territory and owns his own feudal domains.
 He has his own court modeled by the Frankish court.
 It can also be concluded that Trpimir was an independent leader who nominally recognized the authority of Lotar I, the ruler of the Roman Empire and king of Italy.

 On March 11, 1712, the Croatian Parliament voted for article VII. called Hrvatska pragmatička sankcija (Croatian Pragmatic Sanction).
-It was the decision of the Parliament to accept that a Habsburg princess could become hereditary Queen of Croatia.
+It was the decision of the Parliament to accept that a Habsburg princess could become the hereditary Queen of Croatia.
 This created a defined regulation for the inheritance of the Croatian throne.

 According to the existing law from 1687, only males from the Habsburg family had the right to inherit the throne.
 Hungarian-Croatian king Charles VI. didn’t have a son and wasn’t married, so he wanted to ensure this right to females as well.
-He was supported by the Croatian-Slavonian classes who raised this issue in the Parliament.
+He was supported by the Croatian-Slavonian classes, who raised this issue in Parliament.

 By accepting this proposal, the Croatian Parliament retained the support of the Habsburg dynasty in resistance to the Hungarian nobility.
 Hungarians wanted to reduce Croatian municipal rights and impose Hungarian predominance within the Croatian-Hungarian community.

 Three years after bringing the Croatian Pragmatic Sanction, the Hungarian Parliament officially accepted Croatia’s right to separate legislation.
 King Charles VI. acknowledged that Croatian parliaments have always had the right to bring their own law for their territory.

 These acknowledgments improved Croatia’s position and became an important foundation for creating an independent Croatian state a quarter of a millennium later.

 The text of Croatia’s official anthem was published for the first time on March 14, 1835.
 Originally, it was a poem called Horvatska domovina (Croatian homeland) by the author Antun Mihanović, a Croatian writer and lawyer.
-Mihanović was a Croatian nobleman with roots from Hrvatsko zagorje.
+Mihanović was a Croatian nobleman with roots in Hrvatsko zagorje.

 The poem was published in Danica, the first Croatian literary and cultural paper edited by Ljudevit Gaj – a Croatian politician, linguist, journalist, and writer.
 Danica was a relatively new paper with only 10 editions under its belt.